 Skip to content

-The cost of getting an accountant for your small business in New Zealand
+The cost of an accountant for your New Zealand business

 Female with calculator and diary

-Dealing with accounting can be tedious and stressful, but it’s necessary chore for every small business owner.
-It can be challenging to balance your business, maintain good accounting records, analysing financial statements, and complying with tax deadlines.
+Dealing with accounting can be tedious and stressful, but it’s a necessary chore for every business owner.
+It can be challenging to balance your business, maintain good accounting records, analyse financial statements, and comply with tax deadlines.
 Hence, hiring an accountant is a wise decision.
-Although it’s considered an overhead expense, paying an accountant ensures that your finances are in check, comply with the law, and often save you far more in tax that you spend on the accountant’s fees.
+Although it’s considered an overhead expense, paying an accountant ensures that your finances are in check, comply with the law, and often save you far more in tax than you spend on the accountant’s fees.

 The cost of an accountant in New Zealand ranges from around $1,000 to $5,000 per entity per year, this could be either a fixed monthly fee or an hourly charge (vary from $100 to $800).
 However, other factors, such as the scope of the work and the accountant's experience and expertise must be considered as well.